Influenza (“the flu”) is a contagious respiratory illness that becomes most prevalent during the fall and winter months of the year.

 One of the possible complications from the flu is developing a secondary bacterial infection, including:

-While an ear or sinus infection can be a mild complication, pneumonia is more serious and may require hospitalization.
+While a bacterial ear or sinus infection can be a mild complication, pneumonia is more serious and may require hospitalization.

 If you develop a secondary bacterial infection as a complication from the flu, your doctor will prescribe antibiotics to treat it.